chmike/CxxUrl/README.md

 # A simple C++ URL class

 ### The `Url` object API
 `Url` is a C++ URL handling class with a very simple API.
-It's use is straigthforward.
+It's use is straightforward.

 * Construct an `Url` object
   ``` C++